tcotav/aircbot/README.md

 <user> bot, explain machine learning
 <aircbot> 🤖 Machine learning is a subset of AI that enables computers to learn from data.

+<user> bubba tell me a joke
+<aircbot> ⏱️ user: Please wait a moment before mentioning me again.
 ```

+### Rate Limiting
+The bot enforces rate limits to prevent spam:
+- Each user is limited to a configurable number of requests per minute
+- There's also a total limit across all users per minute
+- Users who exceed limits see friendly rate limit messages
+- Rate limits reset automatically after the time window

 ## Requirements